Kindle a lifelong interest in the outdoors!

 Find signs left by the animals hidden all around you!
 Learn about browse, tracks, scat and other secret animal signs.
 Look at the wild with new eyes!
 Join us for a tracking adventure as we learn to read the clues that animals leave behind.
 Working together, we’ll find out more about the wild animals of our area by recognizing their patterns.
 This can be done in the schoolyard, on a forest field trip, or anywhere!
 Follow a secret trail through the woods to a hidden animal burrow.
-Make plaster casts of the tracks that we find and find out how to recognize the tracks of the animals of our area.
-This class is a celebration of hands on science and adventure.
+If time and the environment allow, we will make plaster casts of the tracks that we find and find out how to recognize the tracks of the animals of our area.

-Through games, a guided naturalist hike and exploration, we will discover how everything in nature connects.
+Through a guided naturalist hike and exploration, we will discover how everything in nature connects.
 See nature in action!
-Explore energy flow, interconnection, predator/prey dynamics and other natural systems that are at work in the wilds around us.
+Explore different habitats, the food chain, predator/prey dynamics and other natural systems that are at work in the wilds around us.
 Find the animals and plants nearby and learn how they interact.
-Choose: Aquatic Ecology, Field Ecology or Forest Ecology depending on location.

 Recommended for grades K-3 for a focus on plant parts and what plants need to grow